kris6uu7-jpg/agentic-architect-demo/README.md

 - **Metadata Nervous System:** Unity Catalog System Tables

 ###  The Vision
-In a warehouse with thousands of tables, manual repair doesn't scale.
+In a lakehouse with thousands of tables, manual repair doesn't scale.
 This project demonstrates how an AI Agent can detect a failure, create a safe sandbox in **Lakebase**, and propose a verified fix—all before an engineer has to open a ticket.